Law Center to Prevent Gun Violence

 Membership, Volunteering, and Events:

-Law Center to Prevent Gun Violence (formerly Legal Community Against Violence) is the only national law center focused on providing comprehensive legal expertise in support of gun violence prevention and the promotion of smart gun laws that save lives.
-As a non-profit organization founded by attorneys, we remain dedicated to preventing the loss of lives caused by gun violence by providing trusted, in-depth legal expertise and information on America’s gun laws.
+The Law Center to Prevent Gun Violence (formerly Legal Community Against Violence) is a national law center focused on providing comprehensive legal expertise in support of gun violence prevention and the promotion of smart gun laws that save lives.
+As a nonprofit organization founded by attorneys, we remain dedicated to preventing the loss of lives caused by gun violence through educating the public, free of charge, on America’s gun laws and the solutions that will reduce the epidemic of gun violence in this country.

 To reduce the immense loss of life due to gun violence in this country, we need laws and policies that work.
 By acting as the most trusted resource of expertise and information on America’s gun laws, we are able to influence firearm policy and legislation that keeps our friends, family, and neighbors safe from gun violence.